Computer & Internet Use

 - Do not pretend to be someone other than yourself.

-- Do not use the library internet connection to violate copyright or other federal or state laws, violate the privacy of others, access pornographic materials or sites, access chat sites, transmit or display any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, or otherwise illegal materials
+- Do not use the library internet connection to violate copyright or other federal or state laws, violate the privacy of others, access pornographic materials or sites, access chat sites, transmit or display any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, or otherwise illegal materials.
+Illegal activity will be reported to the authorities.

 - Do not encourage the use, sale, or distribution of controlled substances or illegal items